element-hq/element-meta/web-code-style.md

     ```
 4. Use semicolons for block/line termination.
     1. Except when defining interfaces, classes, and non-arrow functions specifically.
-5. When a statement's body is a single line, it may be written without curly braces, so long as the body is placed on the same line as the statement.
+5. When a statement's body is a single line, it may be written without curly braces, so long as the body is placed on
+   the same line as the statement.

     ```typescript
     if (x) doThing();
     ```
-6. Blocks for `if`, `for`, `switch`, etc must have a space surrounding the condition, but not
+6. Blocks for `if`, `for`, `switch` and so on must have a space surrounding the condition, but not
    within the condition.

     ```typescript